 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these rare but very serious side effects occur: yellowing eyes/skin, stomach/abdominal pain, persistent nausea/vomiting, dark urine, easy bruising/bleeding, signs of infection (e.g., fever, persistent sore throat), mental/mood changes, seizures, vision changes (e.g., color or night vision problems).
+Tell your doctor right away if you have any serious side effects, including: bone fracture, yellowing eyes/skin, stomach/abdominal pain, persistent nausea/vomiting, dark urine, easy bruising/bleeding, signs of infection (e.g., fever, persistent sore throat), mental/mood changes, vision changes (e.g., color or night vision problems).

 This medication can cause low blood sugar (hypoglycemia).
 This effect may occur if you do not consume enough calories (from food, juices, fruit, etc.).
 The symptoms include chills, cold sweat, blurred vision, dizziness, drowsiness, shaking, rapid heart rate, weakness, headache, fainting, tingling of the hands/feet, and hunger.
 It is a good habit to carry glucose tablets or gel to treat low blood sugar.
 If you are in a situation where you don't have these reliable forms of glucose, eat a quick source of sugar such as table sugar, honey, or candy, or drink a glass of orange juice or non-diet soda to quickly raise your blood sugar level.
 Tell your doctor immediately about the reaction.
 To help prevent hypoglycemia, eat meals on a regular schedule and do not skip meals.